 Jacqueline Cramer lecture

-The Roland Clift Annual Lecture for 2016 took place on the 29 June, and brought together over 100 academics, researchers and industry partners working at the forefront of sustainability research and practice.
+The Roland Clift lecture for 2016 took place on the 29 June, and brought together over 100 academics, researchers and industry partners working at the forefront of sustainability research and practice.

-Take a look at Professor Jacqueline Cramer's presentation.
+Take a look at Professor Jacqueline Cramer's presentation (PDF).